1.2: Defining the Humanities

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)What Are the Humanities?

-In his textbook Adventures in the Human Spirit, humanities scholar and professor Philip Bishop categorizes these disciplines into two broad categories: modes of expression and modes of reflection.
+In the textbook Adventures in the Human Spirit, humanities scholar and professor Philip E. Bishop categorizes these disciplines into two broad categories: modes of expression and modes of reflection.
 This division highlights the complementary ways in which humans both express their creativity and critically reflect on their existence.
 By distinguishing between these two modes, Bishop provides a framework for understanding how diverse disciplines in the humanities contribute to a holistic exploration of human culture and thought.
-However, it should be noted that these two modes are not mutually exclusive, as many works serve both expressive and reflective purposes.
+However, it should be noted that these two modes are not mutually exclusive, as many works of art serve both expressive and reflective purposes.

 - Modes of expression encompass the visual, literary, and performing arts, such as painting, sculpture, literature, theater, music, and dance.
 These disciplines focus on how humans convey meaning and beauty through creativity and imagination.
 They serve as windows into the emotional and cultural landscapes of individuals and societies, providing insight into the values, struggles, and triumphs of different times and places.
 Through works such as the paintings of Da Vinci, the plays of Shakespeare, and the symphonies of Beethoven, modes of expression capture the essence of human experience in powerful and enduring ways.
 The diversity of these modes also reflects the evolution of artistic styles and forms, from the realism of Renaissance paintings and the structure of classical symphonies to the abstraction of modern art and the improvisation of jazz.

 The visual, literary, and performing arts each play distinct yet interconnected roles within the humanities.
 Ballet and opera, for example, combine music, storytelling, and visual design into immersive experiences that communicate universal themes such as love, loss, and triumph.
-Likewise, modern filmmaking blends writing, acting, cinematography, and music to craft narratives that resonate with diverse global audiences.
-In many cases, such as in literature and film, a single work can function simultaneously as both expression and reflection.
+Likewise, filmmaking blends writing, acting, cinematography, and music to craft narratives that resonate with diverse global audiences.

-As mentioned above, it's important to emphasize that the categories of expression and reflection are not mutually exclusive.
+In many cases, a single work can function simultaneously as both expression and reflection.
 Literature, for example, is a mode of expression that may also be used to reflect on questions of historical, philosophical, or religious significance.
 Similarly, visual arts often transcend their aesthetic appeal, acting as historical records or philosophical meditations.

-For example, Pablo Picasso's painting Guernica (1937) is not only an artistic masterpiece but also a political statement, powerfully commenting on the horrors of war.
+Pablo Picasso's painting Guernica (1937), for example, is not only an artistic masterpiece but also a political statement, powerfully commenting on the horrors of war.
 Painted in black, white, and shades of grey, its stark, monochromatic palette reflects the grim, brutal reality of the Nazi bombing of the Spanish town of Guernica during the Spanish Civil War.
 The deliberate lack of color amplifies the painting's raw emotional intensity, making it feel like a bleak newspaper photograph or a timeless, universal symbol of the suffering caused by war, which isn't limited to any single time or place.
 Prominently featured in the composition are a gored horse, a dismembered soldier, and a dead infant in a wailing mother's arms (see Figure 1.1 below).

 Figure 1.1: Guernica by Pablo Picasso.
 1937.
 Oil on canvas.